godevsig/gshellos/docs/messagetracing.md

 testdata/tracemsg.go <list|tag ...|untag ... |show ...|purge>

 list:
-    list traceable message type names tag <msgNameList> [count <number>]:
+    List traceable message type names tag <msgName> [count <number>] [filters <filterList>]:
     Tag the message types specified in <msgNameList> for tracing and return tracing tokens.
+    <number>: The tracing stops after sending <number> messages maching specified message type,
+    generating a set of sequential tokens sharing the same prefix, in below form if number is 100:
+    750768e4-f572-4c4e-9302-46d84c756361.0..99
+    The default value for <number> is 1.
+    <filterList>: comma-separated list of filters in the form field1=pattern1,field2=pattern2 ...
+    The default value for <filterList> is nil. untag <all|msgNameList>:
+    Untag all message types that have been tagged or the message types specified in <msgNameList>.
     <msgNameList> is a comma-separated list containing the names of the message types.
-    Each token corresponds one tracing session associated with a message type.
-    The tracing stops after sending <number> messages maching specified message type, generating a set of sequential tokens sharing the same prefix, in below form if number is 100:
-    750768e4-f572-4c4e-9302-46d84c756361.0..99
-    The default value for <number> is 1. untag <all|msgNameList>:
-    Untag all message types that have been tagged or the message types specified in <msgNameList>. show <tokenList>:
+show <tokenList>:
     Display the tracing results specified by a list of tokens.
+    Note: Tracing results are read cleared, so 2nd show with the same token will be empty.
-    <tokenList> is a comma-separated list containing tracing tokens.
+    <tokenList> is a comma-separated list containing tracing tokens returned by tag subcommand.
 purge:
     Read and remove all traced messages for all tracing sessions, including those triggered by others.
-    CAUTION: this will trigger a force cleanup across all service nodes, resulting missing traced message records for other tracing sessions even on remote nodes.
+    CAUTION: this will trigger a force cleanup across all service nodes, resulting missing traced message. records for other tracing sessions even on remote nodes.
 ```